noplay/hotcocoa/README.markdown

 If you find issues with HotCocoa you can open issues and I (or another contributor) will try to fix them.

+## Install

+* sudo macrake install

+This fork is only available from source right now.

 ## Documentation

 Documentation is a work in progress; some of the documentation is